 As of 6/30/17, Oppenheimer SteelPath MLP Select 40 Fund’s holdings were 5.89% in Energy Transfer Partners (NYSE:ETP); 3.54% in Williams Partners LP (NYSE:WPZ); 0.73% in Plains GP Holdings (NYSE:PAGP); and 0.57% in Plains All American Pipeline (NYSE:PAA).

 OppenheimerFunds is not undertaking to provide impartial investment advice or to provide advice in a fiduciary capacity.

 The mention of specific companies does not constitute a recommendation by OppenheimerFunds, Inc. Certain Oppenheimer funds may hold the securities of the companies mentioned.

 The Alerian MLP Index is a float-adjusted, capitalization-weighted index measuring master limited partnerships, whose constituents represent approximately 85% of total float-adjusted market capitalization.
 The S&P 500 Index is a broad-based measure of domestic stock market performance.
 Indices are unmanaged and cannot be purchased directly by investors.
 Index performance is shown for illustrative purposes only and does not predict or depict the performance of any investment.
 Past performance does not guarantee future results.

-Mutual funds are subject to market risk and volatility.
+Mutual funds and exchange traded funds are subject to market risk and volatility.
 Shares may gain or lose value.

-These views represent the opinions of OppenheimerFunds, Inc. and are not intended as investment advice or to predict or depict the performance of any investment.
+These views represent the opinions of the Portfolio Managers at OppenheimerFunds, Inc., and are not intended as investment advice or to predict or depict the performance of any investment.
 These views are as of the publication date, and are subject to change based on subsequent developments.